Coherent confluence modulo relations and double groupoids: Polygraphs modulo

-Let us recall the double Noetherian induction principle introduced by Huet in \cite{Huet80} to prove the equivalence between confluence modulo and local confluence modulo under a termination hypothesis.
-We construct an auxiliary $n$-polygraph $\Saux$ as follows.
-One defines
+Let us recall the double Noetherian induction principle introduced by Huet in \cite{Huet80}, and that we will use to prove properties of confluence modulo from local confluence modulo assumptions.
+We consider an auxiliary $n$-polygraph $\Saux$ as follows.
+For $0 \leq k \leq n-1$, we set